cloud-native-toolkit/terraform-ibm-mongodb/README.md

 # Databases for MongoDB terraform module

-This terraform module will provision an instance of MongoDB into an account and optionally bind the credentials into a set of namespaces in a cluster
+This terraform module will provision an instance of MongoDB into an account and optionally bind the credentials into a set of namespaces in a cluster.
+If the key protect values are provided then it will provision the instance using the provided encryption key.

 ## Software dependencies